Mendel University in Brno

 Mendel University in Brno (Mendelova univerzita v Brně) is located in Brno, Czech Republic.
 It was founded on 24 July 1919 on the basis of the former Tábor Academy.
-It now consists of five faculties and one institute - the Faculty of AgriSciences, Faculty of Forestry and Wood Technology, Faculty of Business and Economics, Faculty of Horticulture, Faculty of Regional Development and International Studies and Institute of Lifelong Education.
-It is named since 1994 after Gregor Johann Mendel, the botanist and "father of genetics", who was active in this city during his lifetime.
+The university comprises five faculties and one institute - the Faculty of AgriSciences, Faculty of Forestry and Wood Technology, Faculty of Business and Economics, Faculty of Horticulture, Faculty of Regional Development and International Studies and Institute of Lifelong Education.
+Since 1994, the university has been named after Gregor Johann Mendel, the botanist and "father of genetics", who conducted much of his research in Brno.

 In June 2020, the university was included in the QS World University Rankings top 1,000 for the first time, placed #701-750.

 History

 Established on July 24, 1919, the university initially known as the University of Agriculture is the oldest agricultural school in Czechoslovakia.
 Renamed in the mid-1990s to honor Gregor Johann Mendel, reflecting its strong heritage in the agricultural sciences.
 It began with programs in forestry and economics and has since expanded to include several specialized faculties and research institutes.

 In 2010, it adopted the name Mendel University in Brno.
 The establishment of CEITEC MENDELU in 2011 integrated the university into the Central European Institute of Technology, enhancing its research capabilities.